linnykoleh/Spring/Notes.md

 ## Spring Rest

+- REST stands for **REpresentational State Transfer** and is an architectural style which allows clients to access and manipulate textual representations of web resources given a set of constraints.
+- Resource - Any information that can be named can be a resource: a document or image, a temporal service, a collection of other resources, a non-virtual objec
 - `Uniform Resource Identifier (URI)` is a string of characters designed for unambiguous identification of resources and extensibility via the URI scheme.
 - HTTP methods (GET, POST, PUT, DELETE) are actions performed on resource (like CRUD)
 - `@RestController` - this is `@Controller` + `@ResponseBody` and not need to configure `ContentNegotiationViewResolver`